NASA-DEVELOP/dnppy/docs/source/modules/solar.rst

 The code above successfully updates ``solar`` instance ``sc`` to have all the attributes supported by the class, and prints a summary with descriptive variable names, values, and units.
 If the ``datestamp`` and ``fmt`` variables are unfamiliar to you, you can read more about python `datetime objects`_ and how to create them from strings with `fmt syntax`_.

-Once you master datetime objects, you will probably want to use them all the time (they are pretty great).
+Once you mastered datetime objects, you will probably want to use them all the time (they are pretty great).
 Fortunately, you can simply input a datetime object in place of the ``datestamp`` variable in the code above, and omit the ``fmt`` variable entirely, such as:

 .. code-block:: python